 The easiest way to make your tour stressful is to over pack!
 See more details in Planning & Packing section on you trip’s Toolbox pages.
-Download our suggested packing list.
+Specific packing suggestions will be given with final documents.

 Never pack your passport!
 Always keep it on your person!
 The same goes for travelers’ checks, cash, credit cards and personal checks.
 Pack 2 extra passport photos if possible (in the event that you misplace your passport); photo copies of your passport’s personal data pages and your airline tickets, unless you have an electronic ticket; a listing of your credit card and travelers’ check numbers; and copies of any personal IDs.
 This info will be extremely valuable should you lose any actual documents.
 Always keep actual documents on your person, and never in your checked suitcase.

 European trips: We stay in superior tourist class hotels,3-star or 4-star, all with private bath/shower.
 Our hotels have been especially selected for their European atmosphere, friendly hospitality, cleanliness and location.
 Usual accommodations are two sharing a room (double occupancy).
 If you are traveling solo and do not want to pay a single supplement, we will attempt to arrange a 2-share with a same-gender traveler.
 If no travelers are available to share when final rooming assignments are made, the single supplement will apply.* The overnight ship from Italy to Greece offers 4-share cabins.

 Some tour companies offer budget programs that stay in remote cabin campsites utilizing sleeping bags or occasional hotels with 4 or more sharing a room with no bath.
 We do NOT believe that this is the best way to spend a night in Europe.